 You can provide a custom attribute mapper.
-A custom attribute mapper must implement the org. forgerock, openam, authentication, modules, common, mapping.
-Attribute Mapper interface.
+A custom attribute mapper must implement the org.forgerock.openam.authentication.modules.common.mapping.AttributeMapper interface.

-- org.forgerock.openam.authentication.modules.common.mapping.JsonAttributeMapper - org.forgerock.openam.authentication.modules.oidc.JwtAttributeMapper can only be used when using the openid scope org.forgerock.openam.authentication.modules.oidc.JwtAttributeMapper||wechat-
+- org.forgerock.openam.authentication.modules.common.mapping.JsonAt tributeMapper - org.forgerock.openam.authentication.modules.oidc.JwtAttributeMapp er can only be used when using the openid scope org.forgerock.openam.authentication.modules.oidc.JwtAttributeMapp er class can take two constructor parameters: a comma-separated list of attributes, and a prefix to apply to their values.
+Specify these as follows:

-You can provide string constructor parameters by appending pipe-separated (|) values.
+You can provide string constructor parameters by appending pipe-separated () values.